Christian Poidevin

-Christian Poidevin (born 9 September 1998) is an Australian rugby union player, currently playing for the San Diego Legion of Major League Rugby (MLR) in the U.S. His preferred position is flanker.
+Christian Poidevin (born 9 September 1998) is an Australian born American rugby union player for the San Diego Legion of Major League Rugby (MLR) and for USA internationally.
+His preferred position is flanker.

 Poidevin is the son of former Wallaby Simon Poidevin.
-He attended Newington College and in 2022 earned a Bachelor’s Degree from the University of New South Wales.
-He previously played for the LA Giltinis in the MLR.
+He attended Newington College and in 2022 earned a bachelor’s degree from the University of New South Wales.
+He previously played for the LA Giltinis in MLR.